Rent safe and private dog parks hosted by locals

 • The same goes for food!
 Many Golden Retrievers are known for being “bottomless pits” who will eat anything in sight

-• Shorter training sessions are best to keep your puppy an enthusiastic learner (going too long can get boring or tiresome, even for young dogs who have lots of energy — baby attention spans are short!)
+• Shorter training sessions are best to keep your puppy an enthusiastic learner.
+(Going too long can get boring or tiresome, even for golden puppies who have lots of energy—baby attention spans are short!)

 Golden Retrievers are usually friendly, but they still need thoughtful socialization